Australia drops recognition of Jerusalem as Israel's capital

-CANBERRA, Australia (AP) — Australia has reversed a previous government's recognition of West Jerusalem as Israel's capital, the foreign minister said Tuesday.
+CANBERRA, Australia (AP) — Australia has reversed a previous government's recognition of west Jerusalem as Israel's capital, the foreign minister said Tuesday, prompting consternation from Israel.

-The center-left Labor Party government Cabinet agreed to again recognize Tel Aviv as the capital and reaffirmed that Jerusalem's status must be resolved in peace negotiations between Israel and the Palestinians, Foreign Minister Penny Wong said.
+The center-left Labor Party government agreed that the Australian Embassy would remain in Tel Aviv, as it has been.
+The Cabinet also reaffirmed that Jerusalem’s status must be resolved in peace negotiations between Israel and the Palestinians, Foreign Minister Penny Wong said.

 Australia remained committed to a two-party solution to the conflict between Israelis and Palestinians, and "we will not support an approach that undermines this prospect," Wong said.

-Note: This story has been updated to remove an incorrect reference to the Australian government again recognizing Tel Aviv as the capital.
-Wong said the embassy would stay in Tel Aviv but did not mention recognizing the city as the capital.